 But where American dysfunction is defined more by ossification and encrustation of rules, procedural expansion, and innumerable veto points, China’s version of a post-Moses Leninist order is producing a different form of dysfunction—uncertainty born of increasingly pervasive yet fluctuating demands from above that leave local governments and firms groping through a fog of modernization mandates and diktats.

-As an industrial policy maximalist, Lu Feng’s analogy is less analytical than instrumental: he wants to push China’s policy-makers to double-down on investment-led growth and industrial policy.
+As an industrial maximalist, Lu Feng’s analogy is less analytical than instrumental: he wants to push China’s policy-makers to double-down on investment-led growth and industrial promotion.
 He is very explicit in his critique of recent policy.

 In fact, Lu goes so far as to accuse China’s mainstream economists and economic policymaking establishment of having implemented policies designed to induce China to “commit suicide.”
 Here is the most important portion: